Nuclear Medicine Technology

 Program Description

 Saint Joseph's University offers a two-year curriculum of full-time study in nuclear medicine leading to an Associate in Applied Science degree.
 The University also offers a 13.5-month academic certificate program in nuclear medicine technology to students who have completed college-level courses in Human Anatomy & Physiology I and II, Physics, Mathematics (a minimum of college algebra), Chemistry, and English composition.
+The certificate program is offered on both the Lancaster and Hawk Hill campuses.
 Clinical education offers a variety of supervised experiences through which students gain competency-based, entry-level nuclear medicine technology skills.
 Class size is limited in order to provide the learner with individual attention in a wide variety of clinical areas.
 Upon completion of the program, the graduate is eligible for the Nuclear Medicine Technology Certification Board (NMTCB) and/or The American Registry of Radiologic Technologists (ARRT) certification exam in nuclear medicine technology.

 Mission